vanvught/RDMnet/README.md

 ## Note on Qt

-The RDMnetControllerGUI application is distributed with binaries for Qt 5.9.7.
+The RDMnet Controller example application is distributed with binaries for Qt 5.9.7.
 This bundling is permitted under the terms of the GNU Lesser General Public License (LGPL) v.3.
 For more information on this, see the [disclaimer](https://github.com/ETCLabs/RDMnet/blob/master/ThirdPartySoftware.txt) and the <a href="docs/index.html">documentation</a>.